sletz/hypercurve/README.md

 * On MacOS, move `libcsound_hypercurve.dylib` to `/Library/Frameworks/CsoundLib64.framework/Versions/6.0/Resources/Opcodes64`
 * On Linux (debian), move `libcsound_hypercurve.so` to `/usr/local/lib/csound/plugins64/`

 ### Lua use

 On every OS Hypercurve is compiled for, you can write a lua script using Hypercurve in the Hypercurve directory and just use it from the terminal with `./luajit myscript.lua`.
 Just change `myscript.lua` to the name of your script.
 On Windows, it should be ̀`./luajit.exe myscript.lua`.

 ## How to use it

-There are three ways to use it : in C++, Csound, Faust or in Lua.
+There are four ways to use it : in C++, Csound, Faust or in Lua.
 Cmake will help you build libraries that can be used in those languages.
 You will find C++ example under hypercurve_test/test.cpp, Csound example under csound_opcode/test.csd, and Lua example under lua_module/test.lua.

 The basic syntax stands as follow :
 * `hypercurve(integer size, double y_start, {segment_list});`